ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``group`` (``Group``) -- The group ID
 * ``formationType`` (``int``) -- The formation type

-  * You can find formation types here: :doc:`formation`
+  * You can find formation types here: :doc:`things/formation`

 **Returns:**